Massacre of the Acqui Division: Massacre

 The massacre started on 21 September, and lasted for one week.
 After the Italian surrender, Hitler had issued an order allowing the Germans to summarily execute any Italian officer who resisted "for treason", and on 18 September, the German High Command issued an order stating that "because of the perfidious and treacherous behaviour [of the Italians] on Cephalonia, no prisoners are to be taken."
 The Gebirgsjäger soldiers began executing their Italian prisoners in groups of four to ten.
 The Germans first killed the surrendering Italians, where they stood, using machine-guns.
+When a group of Bavarian soldiers objected to this practice they were threatened with summary execution themselves.
 After this stage was over, the Germans marched the remaining soldiers to the San Teodoro town hall and had the prisoners executed by eight member detachments.
 General Gandin and 137 of his senior officers were summarily court-martialled on 24 September and executed, their bodies discarded at sea.
 The divisional infantry commander, General Luigi Gherzi, had already been executed on 22 September, immediately after his capture, while the fighting was still ongoing.

 Romualdo Formato, one of Acquis seven chaplains and one of the few survivors, wrote that during the massacre, the Italian officers started to cry, pray and sing.
 Many were shouting the names of their mothers, wives and children.
 According to Formato's account, three officers hugged and stated that they were comrades while alive and now in death they would go together to paradise, while others were digging through the grass as if trying to escape.
 In one place, Formato recalled, "the Germans went around loudly offering medical help to those wounded.
 When about 20 men crawled forward, a machine-gun salvo finished them off."
 Officers gave Formato their belongings to take with him and give to their families back in Italy.
 The Germans, however, confiscated the items and Formato could no longer account for the exact number of the officers killed.

-The executions of the Italian officers were continuing when a German officer came and reprieved Italians who could prove they were from South Tyrol as that region had been annexed by Hitler as German province after 8 September.
+The executions of the Italian officers were continuing when a German officer came and reprieved Italians who could prove they were from South Tyrol as that region had been annexed by Hitler as a German province after 8 September.
 Seeing an opportunity, Formato begged the officer to stop the killings and save the few officers remaining.
 The German officer responded and told Formato that he would consult with his commanding officer.
 When the officer returned, after half an hour, he informed Formato that the killings of the officers would stop.
 The number of Italian surviving officers, including Formato, totaled 37.
 After the reprieve the Germans congratulated the remaining Italians and offered them cigarettes.
 The situation remained unstable, however.
 Following the reprieve, the Germans forced twenty Italian sailors to load the bodies of the dead officers on rafts and take them out to sea.
 The Germans then blew up the rafts with the Italian sailors on board.